leoAshu/web3-essentials/README.md

 - are a set of instructions executed in a decentralized way without the need for a centralized or third party intermediary
 - first proposed in early 1990s by Nick Szabo
-- exist and exxecuted on the decentralized platforms like Ethereum
+- exist and executed on the decentralized platforms like Ethereum
 - is the factor that differentiates Bitcoin from Ethereum
   - Bitcoin does not have Smart Contracts unlike Ethereum
   - Bitcoin is intentionally "turning incomplete"

-## Oracle Problem
+### Oracle Problem

 - to convert everyday agreements to digital agreements on blockchains, they need to access the data
 - these Blockchains are intentionally walled off and hence cannot read or listen to data from the real world